Your Name Engraved Herein (song)

+"Your Name Engraved Herein" (刻在我心底的名字 (Kè zài wǒ xīndǐ de míngzì)) is a song by Taiwanese singer Crowd Lu, released by Team Ear Music as a digital download on 25 August 2020.
+The song is the theme song of the Taiwanese LGBTQ film Your Name Engraved Herein, and is the third film theme song that Lu recorded at the invitation of the film's producer Qu Youning.
+A sentimental ballad, its lyrics extend the unspoken feelings of the film's two protagonists, leading listeners to associate the song with first love.

-As of June 2023, "Your Name Engraved Herein" has received more than 64 million views on YouTube and has reached the weekly number one spot on KKBOX's Chinese charts in Hong Kong, Malaysia, Singapore, and Taiwan, as well as the top ten spot on the annual cumulative charts.
-The song has been covered many times since its release, including by Hao-Sen Chen, one of the main stars of the movie "Your Name Engraved Herein", as well as by singers such as Waa Wei, William Wei, Eric Chou, Hebe Tien, Lala Hsu and Jolin Tsai, and bands such as Mayday.
-The song was sung by Crowd Lu and Chen Hao Sen at the 57th Golden Horse Awards, where it won the Best Original Movie Song award.
-The song also won the "Song of the Year" award at the 32nd Golden Melody Awards.
+As of November 2025, the music video for "Your Name Engraved Herein" has surpassed 78 million views on YouTube.
+The song reached number one on the weekly Mandarin KKBOX charts in Hong Kong, Malaysia, Singapore, and Taiwan, and placed within the top ten on the annual cumulative charts in those regions.
+It has been covered numerous times since its release, including by Edward Chen, one of the leads in Your Name Engraved Herein, as well as by singers such as Waa Wei, William Wei, Eric Chou, and Jolin Tsai, and by bands such as Mayday.
+The song was performed by Lu and Chen at the 57th Golden Horse Awards, where it won the award for Best Original Film Song.
+It also won the Golden Melody Award for Song of the Year at the 32nd Golden Melody Awards.